 | Environmental Impact | Low/Carbon-negative potential | High (Chemicals/Deforestation) |

 While bespoke artisan-crafted versions can reach $5,500, standard high-quality models usually fall in the $1,200 to $2,500 range.
-For those on a very strict budget who still want an eco-friendly option, cardboard caskets are another alternative to consider.
+For those on a very strict budget who still want an eco-friendly option, biodegradable cardboard caskets are another alternative to consider.

-Trends for 2025–2026: The Personalization Revolution
+Trends for 2025–2026: More Personalization

 Another trend is the use of organic, vegetable-based dyes.
 Families can now choose caskets in soft pastels or the deceased’s favorite colors—such as indigo, sage, or terracotta—without compromising the casket's ability to biodegrade safely.